inrae/GenomAsm4pg/README.md

 ## Workflow steps, programs & Docker images pulled by Snakemake
 All images here will be pulled automatically by Snakemake the first time you run the workflow.
 It may take some time.
 Images are only downloaded once and reused automatically by the workflow.
+Images are stored on the project's container registry but come from various container libraries:

 **Pre-assembly**
 - Conversion of PacBio bam to fasta & fastq